Two-Level Sketching Alternating Anderson acceleration for Complex Physics Applications: Conclusions

 \section{Conclusions}

 In this work we proposed a two-level \ac{aap} algorithm.
 The two-level nature of the method is motivated by the possibility of using two separate restriction operators, where one of them is physics-based and known before execution, and the other one is purely algebraic, adaptive, and dynamically computed at each iteration.
 This first operator is advantageous as it reduces the memory requirements of the method, and in some cases it was observed to yield a significant reduction in the number of iterations.
 The second operator further reduces the size of the least-squares problem by adaptively choosing \acp{dof}.
 The adaptivity strategy that we proposed was directly motivated by the backward stability analysis, and we verified in all tests that the strategies were in fact stable, as the difference in iterations between the method with and without adaptivity was typically not very significant, and proved beneficial in most cases.
+In addition, the Stokes and Navier-Stokes tests reveal that the physics-based mask considered depends heavily on the structure of the fixed-point operator that one accelerates, as both models are based on similar variables but were solved with very different strategies.

+{We emphasize that the purpose of the present analysis is not to establish global convergence rates for Anderson acceleration under sketching, but to characterize admissible approximations that preserve the convergence behavior of the underlying exact method.
+A general convergence theory for nonlinear Anderson acceleration remains an open problem, even in the absence of sketching.}

 The proposed algorithm was shown to be effective for certain problems, where we observed time savings between a $40\%$ and a $50\%$ with respect to standard \ac{aa}.
 These savings are not consistent among all tests, which shows that performance is problem dependent, as one would expect.
 The problems where our algorithm was most advantageous are the Stokes and the Bidomain equations, which are the ones where residual evaluation was the cheapest.
 This shows that our methodology can improve the performance of \ac{aa} most reliably in problems where the computation of the residual is not excessively dominant, as otherwise the least-squares problems solved in \ac{aap} provides no significant overhead, and a minimal increase in iterations can be disadvantageous.
 Despite this, in all cases we could obtain a method that was comparable or better than the classic one in terms of iterations, and it remained robust with respect to the problem size despite the reduction of the least-square problem.